nigelhorne/Geo-Coder-Free/README.md

 Geo::Coder::Free provides an interface to free databases.

-Refer to the source URL for licencing information for these files cities.csv is from https://www.maxmind.com/en/free-world-cities-database admin1.db is from http://download.geonames.org/export/dump/admin1CodesASCII.txt admin2.db is from http://download.geonames.org/export/dump/admin2Codes.txt openaddress data can be downloaded from http://results.openaddresses.io/
+Refer to the source URL for licencing information for these files: cities.csv is from https://www.maxmind.com/en/free-world-cities-database;
+admin1.db is from http://download.geonames.org/export/dump/admin1CodesASCII.txt;
+admin2.db is from http://download.geonames.org/export/dump/admin2Codes.txt;
+openaddress data can be downloaded from http://results.openaddresses.io/.

 See also http://download.geonames.org/export/dump/allCountries.zip